fhessman/scientific-snap/Examples/StellarParallax/README.md

 - Create a *Sprite* for the Star.
 - Position the Star somewhere off to the side.
 - Create an *ArrowSprite* that will draw an arrow from the Earth to th Star, showing how the viewing direction changes as the Earth moves.
 You can use the default *Snap!* Arrow as a good arrow end that we can easily point in the direction of the Star using - what else? - ![point towards Star](./images/point_towards_star.png).
-- Add a forever loop to *ArrowSprite* that stars when the "green flag" signal is given in which the *Sprite* first clears its graphics, then goes to the position of the Earth, points towards the Star, puts its pen down, draws a line to the position of the Star, and then pulls it's pen up again.
+- Add a forever loop to *ArrowSprite* that starts when the "green flag" signal is given in which the *Sprite* first clears its graphics, then goes to the position of the Earth, points towards the Star, puts its pen down, draws a line to the position of the Star, and then pulls it's pen up again.
 No matter what you do - e.g. even if you change the position of the Star by hand - the *ArrowSprite* will always point from the Earth to the Star.
 This part of the simulation is amazingly easy to programme!

 ---